beergeek/mongodb/README.md

 ### mongod_rs_initiate

-A short description of this task
+A task to initiate a replica set.

 **Supports noop?** false